Science

 - First hand experiences

-- Pre-teaching of more advanced vocabulary
+- Pre-teaching of more advance vocabulary

 - Providing picture clues or sentence stems